aiondemand/aiod-api-examples-php/README.md

 ## Prerequisites

 - Basic understanding of the PHP coding language
-- A local development environment which allows the execution of PHP code
+- A local development environment which allows execution of PHP code
 - [Docker](https://www.docker.com/) to install & run the AI-on-Demand API ([AIoD API](https://github.com/aiondemand/AIOD-rest-api))
 - [Composer](https://getcomposer.org/) for the *advanced* examples